 - Lack of social skills: Some people believe that they are introverts by nature while in reality they don’t know what to do when they are in the company of others.
 If a person didn’t develop social skills then he may always feel uncomfortable around others, as a result he may choose to stay alone.

 - Low self-esteem: a person who has low self esteem usually becomes obsessed with his flaws when in the company of others and this prevents him from interacting with others normally.
 For example a person who believes that he is boring may assume that people will find him boring if he talks, and decides to to keep quiet instead.
 (See also: how to feel good about yourself).

 - Social isolation in childhood: children develop social interest based on how they were treated by their parents and family members.
 If a child’s parents were abusive and cold then there would be no room for developing social interest, therefore he may grow up socially withdrawn.

 Why it’s Important to Understand the Underlying cause of your Introversion

 There is nothing wrong with being an introvert as long as you are not inhibited.
 Some introverts usually get defensive when they read about studies that say that introversion is not a normal personality type.
 The good news about being an inhibited introvert is that as soon as you get over the underlying cause, you can become a social person.
-For example if you lacked social skills then developing those skills can let you become an extrovert.
+For example if you lack social skills then developing those skills can let you become an extrovert.